nvie/decoders/README.md

 ## Why?

-All data coming from outside your nice and cozy typed app is essentially of unknown shape and form.
-Think about your typical JSON responses.
-For example, if you have the following JSON response, parsed and returned from `JSON.parse(payload)`:
+If you're using Flow to statically typecheck your JavaScript, you'll know that any JSON data coming from the outside is essentially free-form and untyped.
+In order to validate and enforce the correct shape of that data, you'll need "decoders".

+For example, imagine your app expects a list of points in a JSON response:

 ```javascript
 {